unionai/unionai-docs/source/integrations/enabling-azure-resources/enabling-azure-container-registry.md

 Upon request, Union can create a container registry within your data plane.

-By default this Union-managed ACR instance:
+By default this Union-managed container registry:

 * Will be created within the same Subscription and Resource group of the Azure Kubernetes Cluster instance.
 * Union will create necessary permissions for the Azure Kubernetes Cluster to pull images from the container registry.